harness-community/harness-community.github.io/docs/submit_blog_pr.md

 ```bash
 touch getting_started_drone.md
 ```
-Use `vim`, `VSCode` or any preferred editor to add contents to this file.
+Use `vim`, `VSCode`, or any preferred editor to add content to this file.

 11. A blog post folder can be convenient to co-locate blog post images and can be referenced in the blog md file like below: